MicrosoftDocs/azure-docs/articles/automanage/automanage-arc.md

 ---

-# Azure Automanage for Machines Best Practices - Arc enabled servers
+# Azure Automanage for Machines Best Practices - Azure Arc–enabled servers

-These Azure services are automatically onboarded for you when you use Automanage Machine Best Practices on an Arc-enabled server VM.
+These Azure services are automatically onboarded for you when you use Automanage Machine Best Practices on an Azure Arc–enabled server VM.
 They are essential to our best practices white paper, which you can find in our [Cloud Adoption Framework](/azure/cloud-adoption-framework/manage/azure-server-management).

 For all of these services, we will auto-onboard, auto-configure, monitor for drift, and remediate if drift is detected.
 To learn more about this process, see [Azure Automanage for virtual machines](automanage-virtual-machines.md).

 ## Supported operating systems

-Automanage supports the following operating systems for Arc enabled servers
+Automanage supports the following operating systems for Azure Arc–enabled servers

 - Windows Server 2012/R2
 - Windows Server 2016